clowder-framework/CodeFlare-Extractors/README.md

         assert type(metadata) == Dict, logger.debug(f"The returned metadata must be a Dict, but was of type {type(metadata)}") return metadata
 ```

 To see debug steps in the Clowder web UI, which is often helpful, simply use `logger.debug(f"My custom message")`.
 The logger is already available in your environment.

 (Coming soon) By default, the code will detect your number of availbe CPU threads, and spawn one worker per thread, likely the only time you'll want to use less is if you anticipate out of memory errors.

 ## Event driven vs Whole Dataset extractors

 This is defined in each extractor's `extractor_info.json` file, which defines how the extractor appears inside Clowder.
 You can also change the extractor's name and add authors there.

-#### File added, like an event listener:
+#### File added, like an event listener

 ```json
 "dataset": [
   "file-added"
 ]
 ```

-#### Whole Dataset (in parallel by default):
+#### Whole Dataset (in parallel by default)

 ```json
 "dataset": [
   "*"
 ]
 ```

 #### File-level

 This won't run on datasets, it is for cases where you want to manually click on a file, then run just that one file through an extractor.

 ```json
 "file": [
   "*"
 ]
 ```

 ### Trigger on specific filetypes

-Here's a list of common filetypes (i.e. MIME types) that we support: https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types.
+Here's a list of common filetypes (i.e. MIME types) that we support: <https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types>.

 You can use a list of these MIME type strings in the extractors, then it will only run on those files.
 For example: